zhangy0822/ModeX/README.md

-# ModeX
+# Modality-experts coordinated adaptation for large multimodal models

-## Code of paper 'Modality-experts coordinated adaptation for large multimodal models'
+Our source code of ModeX accepted by SCIS in 2024.
+It is built on top of the [LAVIS](https://github.com/salesforce/LAVIS) in PyTorch.